Bedxxe/metagenomics/_episodes/02-webserver.md

 full example using the command line, nevertheless there are also metagenomic web services available.
 For example, MG Rast is an on line metagenomic plataform where you can upload your raw data with its corresponding metadata and obtain a full run of their pipeline.
-MgRAST is a great resource as a public repository for your datasets.
+MG RAST is a great resource as a public repository for your datasets.
 Although command line workflows are more flexible and adaptable to individual needs, automatized web servers can give us a preliminar idea of the content of our data.
 Cuatro cienegas data used in this tutorial are available at MG RAST as [mgp96823](https://www.mg-rast.org/mgmain.html?mgpage=project&project=mgp96823).

-## Cuatro cienegas in MgRAST
+## Cuatro cienegas in MG RAST
-Lets explore some of the MgRAST results to our data.
-First we can see the metabolic content of our data in a metabolic piechart.
-Since our Cuatro Cienegas data come from a shotgun experiment, the distribution of the metaboliccontent of its genes can be known, even without knowin from which taxonomical lineage those genes are comming.
+Lets explore some of the MG RAST results to our data.
+First, we can see a functional characterization of our data in a piechart.
+Since our Cuatro Cienegas data come from a shotgun experiment, the distribution of the metabolic content of its genes can be known, even without knowing from which taxonomical lineage those genes are comming.
 Here it is shown that the genetic material of this sample is mainly devoted to metabolism.